iturdikulov/notes/my_awesome_software_list.md

 - [[tmux]] - tmux is a terminal multiplexer, switch between several programs in one terminal
-- [[ZSH]] - Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting
+- [[Zsh]] - Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting
 - [[fzf]] - general-purpose command-line fuzzy finder
 - [[7z]] - 7z is a high compression file archiver